CSRF

 CSRF Policy Scoping

-Note that CSRF policies may be scoped at different levels of the Gloo Edge hierarchy.
+Note that CSRF policies may be scoped at different levels of the Gloo Gateway hierarchy.
 In this example, we are applying the policy at the virtual host level.
 In addition, we may scope them more broadly, at the listener level for an entire gateway.
 Or we may scope these policies more narrowly, even down to the individual route level.

 Enforce the CSRF Policy